 One of the most efficient and cost-effective ways to control erosion is with healthy, dense grasses.
 Planting grass seed on slopes and hills isn't difficult when you have the right seed for the job and know how to hold grass in place where it's planted.
-Just choose the right seed, and follow these simple steps:
+Just choose the right grass seed, and follow these simple steps to prevent erosion:

 - Prepare and plant your slope or hill.